Commitment: Launch a Bias Education Response Team

 All reports of bias will be managed by the Bias Education Response Team, which will conduct investigations, adjudicate reports and determine actions and responses to incidents.
 The Office of Diversity, Equity and Inclusion has worked extensively across campus to present to campus partners a new vision for Bias Response with more than 15 presentations made to students, faculty and staff.

 A full-day training delivered by a team from TNG/ATIXA was held on February 22, 2021.
 Thirty faculty and staff who may serve as future hearing panelists and appeals officers participated in this training, developing their awareness with regard to how issues of microaggressions, bias, and cultural competence impact our campus, along with practical techniques to respond to and de-escalate situations as they arise.
 This training increased the pool of trained and capable partners in the BEST process, a necessary element in the implementation process.
+The BEST process has been updated and is now being co-chaired by the Assistant Vice President for Diversity, Equity and Inclusion and the Assistant Vice President for Civil Rights and Title IX Coordinator.

 Commitment: Ensure DEI efforts are reflected in staff performance reviews